sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - maintenance: evaluation of maintenance methods.
  - readability: how easy is the code to read and understand (this is quite subjetive)

-## Structure or Architectural Testing.
+## Structure or Architectural Testing: White-box test
 It is also knwon as a **white-box** testing.
 Is the evaluation of some parameters of stadistics of the system behavior, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while) and the overall of the tested code...  with the kwnoledge of its inner workings.

  - It is best used after the black-box techniques, to assert the throuroghness of the testing.